-As an added precaution, we are offering you access to credit monitoring and identity theft protection services for <<CM Length>> months at no cost to you.
-You will find information on how to enroll in these services in the enclosed "Steps You Can Take to Help Protect Your Information."
-We encourage you to enroll in these services as we are not able to do so on your behalf.
+Cardinal Contracting is providing you with access to twelve (12) months of credit monitoring and identity protection services through TransUnion at no cost to you.
+A description of services and instructions on how to enroll can be found within the enclosed Steps You Can Take to Help Protect Your Information.
+Please note that you must complete the enrollment process yourself, as we are not permitted to enroll you in these services on your behalf.